Azure-Samples/azure-search-knowledge-mining/workshops/Module 5.md

-# Module 5: Advanced Azure Cognitive Search
+# Module 5: Advanced Azure AI Search

 In this module we are going to cover two advanced search topics:
 * Custom Analyzers